xieweiAlex/English_Learning/media/seinfeld.md

 ## Season 2

+Tell anyone answers the phone to ask a balding stocky man with glasses.
+The chain reaction of calls, this is gonna set off.
+cannibalism

+pesto
+busboy

 When I finally see her, I'm like a little **groveling** worm. -
 What are you gonna do? **Badger** a pregnant woman at her own baby shower?
 You though you could **waltz through** the rest of life and never **bump into** me again, but you were wrong, Jerry!